ethereum/consensus-specs/specs/beacon-chain.md

 We now define the state transition function.
 At the high level, the state transition is made up of two parts:

-1. The per-block processing, which happens every block, and affects the `ActiveState` only.
+1. The per-block processing, which happens every block, and only affects a few parts of the `state`.
-2. The crystallized state recalculation, which happens only if `block.slot >= last_state_recalculation_slot + CYCLE_LENGTH`, and affects the `CrystallizedState` and `ActiveState`.
+2. The inter-cycle state recalculation, which happens only if `block.slot >= last_state_recalculation_slot + CYCLE_LENGTH`, and affects the entire `state`.

-The crystallized state recalculation generally focuses on changes to the validator set, including adjusting balances and adding and removing validators, as well as processing crosslinks and managing block justification/finalization, and the per-block processing generally focuses on verifying aggregate signatures and saving temporary records relating to the in-block activity in the `ActiveState`.
+The inter-cycle state recalculation generally focuses on changes to the validator set, including adjusting balances and adding and removing validators, as well as processing crosslinks and managing block justification/finalization, and the per-block processing generally focuses on verifying aggregate signatures and saving temporary records relating to the in-block activity in the `State`.

 ### Helper functions